John Inman (golfer): Professional career

 Inman turned professional in 1985 and played full-time on the PGA Tour from 1987 to 1996 and won two events.
 His first win came in the 1987 Provident Classic by one stroke over Bill Glasson and Rocco Mediate.
 Inman's second win came during a 5-man playoff at the 1993 Buick Southern Open.
 His best finish in a major championship was T-14 at the 1990 U.S. Open.

 After his tour playing days were over, Inman returned to his alma mater in July 1998 to take over the reins of the men's golf program.
-He has shown himself to be an innovator in respect to making emerging technology and applications available to his players.
+He has prioritized making emerging technology and applications available to his players.

 In 2011, Inman decided to return to professional golf and play in the Nationwide Tour's Rex Hospital Open.
 The two-time PGA Tour winner will play on the Nationwide Tour until he is eligible to compete in the Champions Tour.